deliverbi/Trino-Tableau-Connector/README.md

 # Trino-Tableau-Connector
-Trino Tableau Connector - 368 + Works with all versions of Trino + This driver is enabled with SSL .
-You can remove these params from the files when you unzip.
+Trino Tableau Connector - 368 + Works with all versions of Trino + Their are 2  Connector zips uploaded, One for SSL Entain and One for Default Trino .
 The files can be edited with any text editor and are quite simple to understand.
 Manifest is the main file.
 You can remove SSL properties from the following files.

 `connectionBuilder`
 `connectionProperties`